caiyue1993/IceCream/README.md

 - Using GUI tools, like [Realm Browser](https://itunes.apple.com/us/app/realm-browser/id1007457278?mt=12) and [CloudKit Dashboard](https://icloud.developer.apple.com/dashboard).
 - When you are lost and don't remember where you are, I suggest starting all over again.
 In CloudKit Dashboard, "Reset..." button is provided.
 You can also clear local database by re-install apps.
+- By default, IceCream only prints some logs to your console in DEBUG mode.
+However, you could turn it off by adding `IceCream.shared.enableLogging = false` if it bothers you.
 - Keep calm and carry on!

 *Warning: If you're going to launch your app onto App Store, don't forget to deploy your environment settings to production.
 You can do it easily in the CloudKit Dashboard.
 Write & Read permissions are also need to be considered.*